2010 Australian federal budget: Deficit

 The deficit for the 2010–2011 financial year was expected to be A$40.8 billion or 2.9% of gross domestic product.

 Revenue mix

-The total revenue is expected to be $321.8 billion.
+The total revenue was $309.9 billion.

 Taxation

-The Resource Super Profits tax (RSPT) was expected to generate $3 billion in revenue in 2011/12.
+The Resource Super Profits tax (RSPT) was expected to generate $3 billion in revenue in 2011–12.
 However Julia Gillard replaced the RSPT with the Minerals Resource Rent Tax (MRRT).
 The new tax was expected to generate $10.5 billion in revenue during its first two years of operation beginning in 2012.
 By increasing the taxation on mining super profits the company taxation rate can be dropped to 29% in 2013–14 and 28% in 2014–15.

 Those able to save will receive a 50% tax discount on the first $1,000 of interest earned on their deposits.

 Expenditure mix

-The forecast total expenditure is $354.6 billion.
+The forecast total expenditure is $356.1 billion.

 General government

 More than $1 billion is planned to be spent on securing Australian borders. $120 million will be spent on improving the Christmas Island Immigration Reception and Processing Centre.
 Airport security is receiving $759 million over four years and to combat illegal fishing $163 million will be spent over the same period.

 After recommendation which were made in the Ahead of the Game report the budget allocated funds for improving service delivery.
 More than $1 billion is to be spent on public-sector technology projects, particularly on applications development and simplification of interacting with clients using the internet.
 Australian Transaction Reports and Analysis Centre is to receive extra funding so it can target of serious and organised crime, tax evasion and fraud.